A motion to quash service of summons in California litigation is the topic of this blog post.

 A California Court of Appeal has stated that once a defendant files a motion to quash service that the plaintiff has the burden of proving that the service was valid by a preponderance of the evidence.

 And the Courts in the State of California have ruled that a defendant is under no duty to respond to a defectively served summons until a plaintiff shows that service is valid.

 This is particularly so when the defendant was served by “substituted service” as the statutes allowing such service are strictly construed..

 And the substituted service must be made at the address where the defendant currently lives, even service made at a close relative’s house can be ineffective.

 And in some situations a motion to quash service may still be filed even though the defendant may actually have notice of the lawsuit!

 Even when the defendant tenants (and/or subtenants) actually received summons and complaint and otherwise have actual notice of the lawsuit, a motion to quash will lie if process was not served in a statutorily-authorized manner.
 Schering Corp. v.
 Super.Ct.
 (Ingraham) (1975) 52 Cal.
 App.
 3d 737, 741.

-Attorneys or parties who wish to view a portion of a sample motion to quash service for a California litigation case complete with points and authorities and instructions for sale by the author can use the link shown below.
+Attorneys or parties who wish to view a portion of a sample motion to quash service for a California litigation case complete brief instructions, points and authorities, sample declaration and proof of service by mail for sale by the author can see below.